-- A. The balance of the Group's consolidated long-term and short-term borrowings was NT\$2,507,100 thousand and interest expenses was NT\$35,566 thousand at the end of 2022.
+- A. The balance of the Group's consolidated long-term and short-term borrowings was NT\$2,418,460 thousand and interest expenses was NT\$55,887 thousand at the end of 2023.
 The above table shows that the ratio of interest expenses to the Company's profit and loss is relatively small.
-The Company also regularly evaluates bank borrowing rates and maintains good relations with banks in order to obtain a more favorable interest rate and at the same time reducing interest expenses. - B. If the interest rate had increased / decreased by 1 basis points, the Group's net income would have increased / decreased by \$535 thousand and \$4,834 thousand for the year ended December 31, 2022 and 2021, with all other variable factors remaining constant.
-This is mainly due to the Group's borrowing at variable rates and bank deposits in variable-rate bills. •
+The Company also regularly evaluates bank borrowing rates and maintains good relations with banks in order to obtain a more favorable interest rate and at the same time reducing interest expenses. - B. If the interest rate had increased / decreased by 1 basis points, the Group's net income would have decreased / increased by \$1,637 thousand and \$535 thousand for the year ended December 31, 2023 and 2022, with all other variable factors remaining constant.
+This is mainly due to the Group's borrowing at variable rates and bank deposits in variable-rate bills. • amounted to \$29,665 thousand, respectively., 0.85% of net operating income , The overall exchange rate factor has a certain degree of risk burden of profitability $^{\circ}$ exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivables, accounts payable and other payables that are denominated in foreign currency $^{\circ}$